-- 2.4 Described a detailed plan and feasible approach the organization proposed to address ALL of the elements listed in the Comprehensive Youth-Centered Service Model, as outlined in Section I. Program Description, Project Requirements.
-(0-10 points) - 2.5 Provided a detailed and effective plan to provide after-care and follow-up care to youth who receive shelter services, as detailed in the Comprehensive Youth-Centered Service Model in Section I. Program Description, Project Requirements.
-(0-5 points) - 2.6 Successfully described how the project will operationalize the program plans and activities as communicated in the proposed logic model.
-In addition, specifically described the proposed activities, inputs, and outputs that link to short-term, intermediate and long-term achievement in the four core outcome areas as detailed in Section I. Program Description.
-Also, demonstrated how the applicant will collect and submit data to FYSB on all RHY youth via the local CoC.
+- 2.5 Provided a detailed and feasible plan to support aftercare for MGH youth and their young families, including details on the referral process to ensure partnering agencies provided support to the referred youth.
+(0-10 points) - 2.6 Successfully explained how the applicant will operationalize their proposed approach as communicated in their submitted logic model.
+In addition, identified the proposed activities, inputs, and outputs that link to short-term, intermediate, and long-term achievement in the four core outcome areas.
+Demonstrated how the applicant will collect and submit data to FYSB on all RHY youth via the local CoC.
 (0-10 points)